 Advisory: ENGL 035 or ENLA 100 or appropriate placement; READ 043 or appropriate placement

-This course is intended for students that seek a better understanding of the role and responsibilities of a first responder.
-This class also meets the State of California Title 22 requirements pertinent to CPR, First Aid and AED (automatic external defibrillation) training as it relates to the EMT (Emergency Medical Technician).
-This course will also certify the student in CPR for the healthcare professional.
+This course is intended for students who seek a better understanding of the role and responsibilities of a first responder.
+The course also meets the State of California Title 22 requirements pertinent to cardiopulmonary resuscitation (CPR), first aid, and automatic external defibrillation (AED) training as related to being an emergency medical technician (EMT).
+This course also certifies students in CPR for the healthcare professional.